jamescarson3/ctls2017/docs/hpc_software_environment/hpc_software_environment_07.md

 prereq("intel/16.0.1")
 ```

 I shortened the description a bit, and made sure to mention that this module is for a locally-installed version of Tophat.
-I alsu updated the whatis directives for Tophat.
+I also updated the whatis directives for Tophat.
 I defined an environment variable called `TACC_TOPHAT_DIR` to point to the Tophat install location, and I added the Tophat `bin` to the `PATH`.
 Finally, I defined a few prerequisites that we know must also be loaded for Tophat to work properly.
 Save and quit VIM with `:wq` once these changes are made.

 There is an environment variable called `MODULEPATH` defined in your shell:
 ```